Introducing BrandingRepo (for Rails)

 Relative font sizes, or pixel based?
 2020-edition

-An article, posted about 4 years ago filed in px, font, usability, accessibility, user, sketch, css & design.
+An article, posted almost 5 years ago filed in px, font, usability, accessibility, user, sketch, css & design.

 Occasionally I still have discussions about px-based font sizing, feeling like the other party has lived under a rock since early 2000's.
 But some designers still like their pixel based tools; maybe it even got popularised again by relatively new tools like Sketch and Figma, introducing pixel-units in a vector-based tool.